Macdonald polynomials in superspace as eigenfunctions of commuting operators: Orthogonality and existence

 where $\eta$ is a composition with distinct parts (otherwise the result is zero by antisymmetry), $\eta^+$ is the partition corresponding to $\eta$ and ${\rm sign} (\eta)$ is the sign of the permutation that changes $\eta$ to $\eta^+$.
 The second equality is obtained by interchanging the two summations and using the expression of the Schur polynomial $s_\mu$ as a ratio of two determinants (cf. \cite[eq.
 (3.1)]{Mac}).
-Next, by splitting the sum over $\eta$ into a sum over $\eta^+$ and a summation over permutations of $\eta^+$, we can rewrite the last expression as (with $\eta^+-\delta^{(m)}\rw \la$): using \cite[eq.
-(4.3)]{Mac} in the last step.
+By splitting the sum over $\eta$ into a sum over $\eta^+$ and a summation over permutations of $\eta^+$, and then by letting $\lambda=\eta^+-\delta^{(m)}$, we can rewrite \eqref{eqpasrap} as

+Note that \cite[eq.
+(4.3)]{Mac} was used for getting the last expression on the right-hand side.
 By substituting $x_i\rw x_i/q$ and multiplying the result by $K^0_N(x;y)$, we recover \eqref{idena}.

 More generally, the coefficient of $ \theta_1 \cdots \theta_m\phi_{j_1} \cdots \phi_{j_m} $ (with $j_1<\cdots<j_m$) in $K_N(x,\theta;y,\phi)$ is